qatrackplus/qatrackplus/docs/install/linux_upgrade_from_02X.rst

 Check out QATrack+ version 0.3.0
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+In order to upgrade our 0.2.9 installation to 0.3.0, first we need to checkout
-First we need to checkout the QATrack+ v0.3.0 source code:
+the QATrack+ v0.3.0 source code:

 .. code-block:: bash